vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/sarva-prastutiH/02_uttara-paxaH/04_siddha-vastuni_shabda-prAmANyam.md

 If its being a sādhya means that it is fit for a relation with a sādhana,
 it is impossible for heaven to be siddha, as long as its relatability obtains,
-since it cannot become siddha in the meantime.143
+since it cannot become siddha in the meantime.144
 </details>

 <details><summary>Buitenen - Note</summary>

-143: Nothing can become a fact (siddha) as long as it is still to be made a fact (sādhya) by a "factualizing" means (sādhana);
-thus as long as it is related with such a means it cannot be a fact.
+[144]: Nothing can become a fact (siddha) as long as it is still to be made a fact (sadhya) by a factualizing" means (sadhana); thus as long as it is related with such a means it cannot be a fact.
 </details>

 <details><summary>मूलम्</summary>